1997 Northern Territory general election

 A general election was held in the Northern Territory on Saturday August 30, 1997, and was won by the incumbent Country Liberal Party (CLP).

 Shane Stone continued as Chief Minister.

 During the previous term, the CLP had lost the seat of Fannie Bay to Labor in a by-election.
-The CLP did not win the seat back, but managed to take MacDonnell from Labor and Nelson from Independent Noel Padgham-Purich.
+The CLP did not win the seat back, but managed to take MacDonnell from Labor and Nelson after Independent Noel Padgham-Purich retired.